kiratot/pomodoroDank/README.md

 ## PomodoroDank ⏰ <br><br>

+*Whats is a pomodoro clock ?* <br>
+A pomodoro clock is a timer that helps you get your work done using the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 ### Hot to use:

 1. Start timer and focus on the task for 25 minutes <br>